AdamGonda/migle/README.md

 - Ease of use.
 - Nice UX/UI.

-### Here is a UI concept to get an idea how I imagine the stuff so far:
+### Here is a UI concept to get an idea of how I imagine the stuff so far:
 ![](https://github.com/AdamGonda/migle-front/blob/master/sprint%20view%20concept.png)

+### This project is my main focus so If your interested check back later, hopefully you will be able to see some progress :D